corejourney/core-blog/content/books/_index.md

 If you want my opinion one of these books, feel free to [send me a message](/about).

+If a book is of a foriegn language, the title will be in that respective language.
+All translators marked.

 ***

 ### Fiction and Literature